thegetty/bronze-guidelines/content/volume-1/01-indent.md

 -   Tool marks may be diagnostic (**figs. 101, 130,** see [I.6§1.1.1](#I.6§1.1.1)).

-### 5.4 Can different artists, founders, or workshops be distinguished based on specific casting processes?
+### <span class="head-num">5.4 </span>Can different artists, founders, or workshops be distinguished based on specific casting processes?

 To make such an assessment, art historical (or archaeological) and technical data must be available in connection with a significant enough group of securely attributed, provenanced (this means known excavation context in the case of archaeological materials), and/or dated comparable bronzes.
 The specificity of a workshop’s practices will be reflected in a combination of parameters in addition to the casting process (metal and core composition, chasing, patina, et cetera).